 For the 2020-2021 academic year, all Exploring College programming will take place entirely virtually due to COVID-19.
 Read more below under “Exploring College Programming” to learn about our transition to online learning.

 Exploring College is a four-year enrichment program designed to support and prepare high school students for college admission and general life after high school.
 The program encourages collegiate aspirations and aims to improve college readiness among its participants, many of whom will be first-generation students and/or come from low-income backgrounds, and to increase the number of those students who attend college.
-In keeping with the mission of the Vassar College Urban Education Initiative, Exploring College also aims to create a community of learners which includes both Vassar students and students from Dutchess County public schools-- with a focus on Poughkeepsie High School (Vassar’s nearest neighboring school) and Arlington High School.
-Our programming meets 3 days a week afterschool and focuses on creating meaningful and supportive relationships between Vassar mentors and high school students through one-on-one tutoring, college preparation workshops, community building activities and extracurricular projects.
+In keeping with the mission of the Vassar Education Collaboration, Exploring College also aims to create a community of learners which includes both Vassar students and students from Dutchess County public schools–with a focus on Poughkeepsie High School (Vassar’s nearest neighboring school) and Arlington High School.
+Our programming meets 3 days a week and focuses on creating meaningful and supportive relationships between Vassar mentors and high school students through one-on-one tutoring, college preparation workshops, community building activities and extracurricular projects.

 We invite students from all grades and levels of academic achievement to join us, including students who are not sure what their plans are after high school.
 We work to create programming based on the interests and needs of our students.

 Though we meet three days a week, students are not required to attend all three days.
 We understand that high schoolers are busy and have many extracurricular commitments, so we would like our program to be accessible at whatever level our students desire.
-We also offer other opportunities for students to be involved with Exploring College, including outside tutoring and one-time events.
+We also offer other opportunities for students to be involved with Exploring College, including individual tutoring and one-time events.
 Students can indicate which aspect of programming they are interested in on their application.
 See below for more information on each aspect of our programming and how to get involved!

 Exploring College Programming: